clicon/clixon-docs/cli.rst

 CLICON_CLISPEC_DIR
   Directory containing frontend cligen spec files.
 Load all `.cli` files in this directory as CLI specification files.

-CLICON_CLI_PIPE_DIR
-  Directory where CLI pipe scripts or binaries are searched for in cli callback

 CLICON_CLISPEC_FILE
   Specific frontend cligen spec file as alternative or complement to `CLICON_CLISPEC_DIR`.
 Also available as `-c` in clixon_cli.

+CLICON_AUTOCLI_CACHE_DIR
+  Directory containing backend generated cligen spec files from YANG, see also `clispec-cache`

+CLICON_NACM_AUTOCLI
+  Enable NACM rules for autocli.
+If set, the autocli will not expand commands the user does not have read-access to.

+CLICON_CLI_PIPE_DIR
+  Directory where CLI pipe scripts or binaries are searched for in cli callback

 CLICON_CLI_OUTPUT_FORMAT
   Default CLI output format.